 The cause is unknown, but the number of Malassezia yeasts, an organism normally present on the skin, and a person's reaction to them play some role.
-Seborrheic dermatitis occurs most often in infants, usually within the first 3 months of life, and in those aged 30 to 70 years.
+Seborrheic dermatitis occurs most often in infants, usually within the first 3 months of life, teens, and in those aged 30 to 70 years.
 The risk and severity of the disorder seems to be affected by genetic factors, often runs in families, and is worse in cold weather.
 Emotional or physical stress seems to worsen seborrheic dermatitis.
 A form of seborrheic dermatitis also occurs in as many as 85% of people with AIDS.
 Seborrheic dermatitis is also common among people with Parkinson disease.

 Seborrheic dermatitis usually begins gradually, causing dry or greasy scaling of the scalp (dandruff), sometimes with itching but without hair loss.
 In more severe cases, yellowish to reddish scaly raised bumps appear along the hairline, behind the ears, in the ear canal, on the eyebrows, in the folds of skin on the sides of the nose, around the nose, on the chest, in the armpits, and on the upper back.

 In infants younger than 1 month of age, seborrheic dermatitis may produce a thick, yellow, crusted scalp rash (cradle cap) and sometimes yellow scaling behind the ears and red pimples on the face.
 Frequently, a stubborn diaper rash accompanies the scalp rash.

 Older children and adults may develop a thick, tenacious, scaly scalp rash with large flakes of skin.